airbnb/Showkase/README.md

  ## Features
   - [Super simple setup](#Installation)
-  - First class support for `@Preview` annotation, in additon to having a custom `@Showkase` annotation with similar properties.
+  - First class support for `@Preview` annotation, in additon to having a custom `@ShowkaseComposable` annotation with similar properties.
 If you are already using `@Preview` for previews in Android Studio, using Showkase is even easier as all those components are included in the Showkase browser.
-  - Support for top level, class, object & companion object functions to be annotated with the `@Showkase`(or `@Preview`) annotation.
+  - Support for top level, class, object & companion object functions to be annotated with the `@ShowkaseComposable`(or `@Preview`) annotation.
   - 5 Permutations are auto created for each composable (Basic Example, Dark Mode, RTL, Font Scaled, Display Scaled.
 Look in the gif above for examples)'.
 More to be added in the future!
   - Support for searching a `@Composable` component by name or group.